wp-plugins/sumome/Readme.txt

 == Installation ==

 1. Upload folder wp-sumome.zip to the `/wp-content/plugins/` directory
-1. Activate the plugin through the ÃƒÂ«Plugins' menu in WordPress
+1. Activate the plugin through the `Plugins` menu in WordPress
-1. Go to your site and click on the blue thingy in the top right.
+1. Click on the blue thingy in the top right.
-1. Click on Highlighter or List Builder to install the apps and get going.
+1. Register and click on the Sumo Store to install the apps you want.
 1. Eat a taco and enjoy the increased traffic to your site.

 == Frequently Asked Questions ==